Roulette Cheating Methods

 Top Hatting

 This is another very interesting method of cheating.
-Top hatting is like Past posting, but here two people are involved – the croupier and the player.
-In top hatting the dealer is the main person involved – he tries to put extra chips on the winning number, the winnings then being collected by his partner in crime.
-Obviously nowadays with the high levels of security in casinos, this old trick is almost impossible to pull off successfully.
+Top Hatting is like Past Posting but two people are involved – the croupier and the player.
+In Top Hatting the dealer is the main person involved and he tries to put extra chips on the winning number, the winnings then being collected by his partner in crime.
+However, with the high levels of security in casinos nowadays, this old trick is almost impossible to pull off successfully.

 Magnets